protesilaos/research/README.md

 Run shell searches and store them reproducibly in buffers.  ⚠️ WORK-IN-PROGRESS

-The goal of `research.el` is to provide a thin wrapper for shell invocations that search for file names or file contents.
+The goal of `research.el` ("re-search" is a shorthand for "repeatable search") is to provide a thin wrapper for shell invocations that search for file names or file contents.
 The output is stored in an Emacs buffer which retains the parameters that generated it.
 This buffer can then repeat the command that created it by means of `revert-buffer` (bound to `g` by default).
 File paths are automatically buttonised so that they can be used as links to the file they reference.